 Some coatings are rated between 350-400 degrees Fahrenheit, some are rated up to 1200 degrees and beyond.
 Different resins and chemical compositions of individual products will determine their effectiveness at high temperatures.
 Whatever their rating, protecting substrates from corrosion is always the main goal.

-Aesthetics and food safety
+High temperature coating aesthetics and food safety

 In areas where piping is color-coded, or painted certain colors for purely aesthetic reasons, it’s important to confirm that exposure to high temperatures won’t lead to discoloration.
 Coatings with poor color retention can lead to recoating more frequently than would otherwise be necessary.